pingcap/tiflash/docs/design/2023-08-31-reduce-wait-index-in-random-write.md

 ## Background

-After received a CompactLog command, there are three conditions that determine whether an actual flush will take place.
-Two of them are associated with the size of the actual data in the Region.
-When the number of rows or the size of the data in the Region exceeds the corresponding threshold, flushing to disk will be triggered.
-The other condition is a random timeout.
-If the time since the last flush exceeds this timeout, a flush will be performed.
+After receiving a CompactLog command, there are three conditions that determine whether an actual flush will take place:

+1. The number of rows in the Region exceeds the corresponding threshold.
+2. The size of the data in the Region exceeds the corresponding threshold.
+3. The time since the last flush exceeds a random timeout.

 In scenarios where small transactions are replicated, the first two size-related conditions are not easily triggered.
 The flush frequency is determined only by the random timeout.
 Furthermore, if the writes are highly random, when a flush is triggered, only a small amount of data is to be written, which is a waste to our write bandwidth.